sveltia/sveltia-cms/README.md

 If you’ve chosen to install with npm, updating the package is your responsibility.
 We recommend using [`ncu`](https://www.npmjs.com/package/npm-check-updates) or a service like [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) to keep dependencies up to date, otherwise you’ll miss important bug fixes and new features.

 ## Tips & tricks

+### Moving your site from Netlify to another hosting service

+You can host your Sveltia CMS-managed site anywhere, such as [Cloudflare Pages](https://pages.cloudflare.com/) or [GitHub Pages](https://pages.github.com/).
+But moving away from Netlify means you can no longer sign in with GitHub or GitLab via Netlify.
+Instead, you can use [our own OAuth client](https://github.com/sveltia/sveltia-cms-auth), which can be easily deployed to Cloudflare Workers, or [any other 3rd party client](https://decapcms.org/docs/external-oauth-clients/) made for Netlify/Decap CMS.

 ### Providing a JSON configuration file